J. C. Boscán: Atlanta Braves

 Boscan returned to the Braves organization in 2008 and hit .235 in 79 games with the Mississippi Braves.
 He split 2009 between the Mississippi and the Gwinnett Braves, hitting .259 in 86 games.
 He began the 2010 season with Gwinnett, hitting .250 in 66 games prior to his September 1, 2010 promotion to the major leagues.
 He made his major league debut October 1, 2010.
 He walked to load the bases in his first major league plate appearance during the ninth inning against the Philadelphia Phillies and scored on a double by Derrek Lee, who was the next batter.
 That was his only plate appearance of the season.

-He was released by the Braves on October 19, 2010 but quickly re-signed a minor league contract with an invitation to spring training.
+He was released by the Braves on October 19, 2010, but quickly re-signed a minor league contract with an invitation to spring training.
 He played in 61 games with Gwinnett and hit .182.
 He also appeared in four games for the Braves in four different months and had three hits in nine at-bats.
 His first MLB hit was a single to right-field off Ricky Nolasco of the Florida Marlins on July 31, 2011.

 Boscan began the 2012 season back in Triple-A with Gwinnett, where he was hitting .192 in 32 games with 2 HR and 12 RBI until May 26, when he was called up to Atlanta to replace Chipper Jones, who was placed on the 15-day DL.
 The Braves needed a catcher, as back-up catcher David Ross had injured his groin.

-In 6 games in 2012, Boscan went 2-10 with 2 RBI.
+In 6 games in 2012, Boscan went 2–10 with 2 RBI.
 On November 1, he was outrighted off of the 40-man roster, where he then elected free agency.

 Chicago Cubs

 On November 21, 2012, Boscán signed a minor league deal with the Chicago Cubs.
 In 74 games with the Triple-A Iowa Cubs, he hit .232.
-He was called up to the Cubs on September 3, 2013.
-He was in six games for the Cubs and had two hits in nine at-bats, with one double, his first MLB extra-base hit (a pinch hit double off Edward Mujica of the St. Louis Cardinals on September 28).
-He was outrighted off the roster on October 9, 2013.
+Boscán was called up to the Cubs on September 3, 2013.
+He appeared in six games for the Cubs and had two hits in nine at-bats, with one double, his first MLB extra-base hit (a pinch hit double off Edward Mujica of the St. Louis Cardinals on September 28).
+Boscán was removed from the 40–man roster and sent outright to Triple–A Iowa on October 9.

 Los Angeles Dodgers

-Boscán signed a minor league contract with the Los Angeles Dodgers on November 12, 2013 and was assigned to the AA Chattanooga Lookouts.
+Boscán signed a minor league contract with the Los Angeles Dodgers on November 12, 2013, and was assigned to the Double–A Chattanooga Lookouts.
 In 52 games, primarily as the backup catcher, he hit only .168.

 Kansas City Royals

-Boscán signed a minor league contract with the Kansas City Royals on January 26, 2015.
-He was released on October 11, 2015.
+On January 16, 2015, Boscán signed a minor league contract with the Kansas City Royals organization.
+Boscán made 42 appearances for the Triple-A Omaha Storm Chasers, hitting .216/.260/.259 with 1 home run and 11 RBI.
+He elected free agency following the season on November 6, 2015.

+On November 26, 2015, Boscán re–signed with the Royals on a new minor league contract.